2023 Best Value Allied Health Professions Associate Degree Schools in Iowa

 Read full report on Allied Health Professions at Des Moines Area Community College

 Southeastern Community College ranked #9 on this year’s Best Value Allied Health Professions Associate Degree Schools in Iowa list.
-Southeastern Community College is a small public school located in the town of West Burlington.
+Southeastern Community College is a small public school located in the remote town of West Burlington.

 With a ranking of #10, North Iowa Area Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
-North Iowa Area Community College is a small public school located in the town of Mason City.
+North Iowa Area Community College is a small public school located in the remote town of Mason City.

 Best Value Allied Health Professions Colleges in the Plains States Region